The Best Duck Hunting Kayak for 2022

 You will only be able to sit upright if you have effective camouflage (like a ghillie suit, for example) and can conceal yourself in places where ducks won't see you, such as long grass, beneath a tree, or any other location.
 In general, you will only sit upright in these circumstances, and in most cases, you will squat down if you do not have access to such camouflage.
 While paddling to and from the site of your hunting spot in the kayak, you are expected to remain in a standing position the entire time.

 Suppose you intend to use the kayak primarily to transport you and your belongings to a destination located on dry land.
 In that case, you will want a seat that provides sufficient support for your lower back and padding so you can comfortably paddle.
-That will allow you to use the kayak to transport yourself and your belongings primarily.
+That will allow you to primarily use the kayak to transport yourself and your belongings.
 Because of this, you will be able to get the most out of the time you spend paddling the kayak.

 If, on the other hand, you intend to transform your kayak into a mobile layout blind, you will most likely spend the majority of the day lying down so that you can provide yourself with the best level of concealment that is physically possible.
 It is advantageous to have a seat that you can remove because this will provide you with additional space to stretch out and be comfortable.
 It is to your advantage to have a chair that you can remove.
-In addition, it would be advantageous to have a seat that you can draw from the vehicle.
+In addition, it would be advantageous to have a seat you can draw from the vehicle.

 Because of this, you will need to paddle while kneeling, which may make the task more complicated than it would have been otherwise.
 Despite this, the trade-off is worthwhile because it will reduce your visibility and make those extended periods spent lying down a more comfortable experience.